shobhitpuri/flutter-coding-tryout/README.md

   - **Consolidated styling parameters**: Having styling at one place to simplify future changes
   - **AppBar colour** change based on weather conditions.
   - **Tests**: For now as a sample, I included few positive and negative unit test scenarios testing the `Bloc` classes in the project, after mocking the dependencies.
 The test suite should be more comprehensive for production apps.
 Also having and running UI automation tests once a day at least would add to confidence level of production release.
 Either Firebase or Amazon device farms are well suited candidates.
-  - **Home screen widget** : I'd consider reusing the weather wiget to allow users to put it on their Android / iOS home screens.
+  - **Home screen widget** : I'd consider reusing the weather widget to allow users to put it on their Android / iOS home screens.
 Lots of users might prefer that information on their home screen, rather than opening the app everytime.
   - **Persistent notification**:  This could be another way, to not force user to open the app to see latest weather but consumes resources.
 We can listen to location changes in background and update this notification accordingly.
-This can be an optional featue for the user, enabled from Settings.
+This can be an optional feature for the user, enabled from Settings.
   - **Search Location Suggestions**: Like the extended task talked about, it'd be good to have a search bar where user could search any location.
 I wanted to integrate search bar with Google Places API to get the location suggestions.
 Then based on user selection, use the latitude and longitude to query the weather API.
 I had crated the Google Places API key to try this out.
-However due to time contraint couldn't include it in the project.
+However due to time constraint couldn't include it in the project.
-  - **Favorite Location**: I thought about the choice of persistance layer to use for this feature.
+  - **Favorite Location**: I thought about the choice of persistence layer to use for this feature.
 Also, wanted to include a ⭐ button on the widget to favorite it.
 I was debating with myself whether it'd be better to show the favorite locations as horizontal scrollview at the bottom of home page, or have it as a separate page linked from the navigation drawer.
 I like the prior approach better.
 However I couldn't include it as a part of the project.

 **Tools, Processes and Other intricacies**